YKLoh666/chat-app/README.md

 ## Main Functions

 - Token based authentication and authorization to secure API routes and server requests
-- Find user through username and start real time chat with users on the server
+- Find user through username and start real time chat with users on the website

 ## Tech Stack